Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 Other contributions include:
 - Creating the `Makefile`
 - Writing the `build.sh` script
-- Initiating the project
-- Documenting the project
+- Initiating, Optimizing and Documenting the project

 ### Lie Leon Alexius
 Leon is primarily responsible for the development of `examples`, `src/main` and `src/assets`, with additional contributions to the development of `src/modules`

 Other contributions include:
-- Writing the `build.sh` and `setup.sh` scripts
+- Writing the `build.sh` scripts
 - Authoring the `Readme.md`
-- Initiating and structuring the project
-- Optimizing the project
 - Implementing automated tests
-- Documenting the project
+- Initiating, Optimizing, Structuring and Documenting the project

 ### Trang Nguyen
 Trang is primarily responsible for the development of `src/modules`.

 Other contributions include:
-- Initiating the project
-- Optimizing the project
-- Documenting the project
+- Initiating, Optimizing and Documenting the project

 ## License
 All Rights Reserved © 2024 Team-150.